-- (1) Explain the plan for student recruitment and marketing that will provide equal access to interested students and families, including how the school will comply with the requirements of SB208 (2015 session).
+- (1) Explain the plan for student recruitment and marketing that will provide equal access to interested students and families, including how the school will comply with the requirements of R 131.
 Specifically, describe the plan for outreach to: families in poverty; academically low-achieving students; students with disabilities; and other youth at risk of academic failure.
 For schools which are giving one or more statutorily permissible admissions preferences pursuant to NRS 386.580 or SB390 (2015 session), please indicate if you plan to focus your student recruitment efforts in specific communities or selected attendance areas. - (a) What is the enrollment calendar for both the first year of operation and subsequent years of operation?
 Please specify the dates on which the school will begin accepting applications and how long the enrollment window will last prior to conducting a lottery. - (b) What enrollment targets will you set and who will be responsible for monitoring progress towards these targets?
 What is your target re-enrollment rate for each year?
 How did you come to this determination?
 What are the minimum, planned, and maximum projected enrollment at each grade level?
 Outline specific targets in the table below. - (c) What systems will you put in place to ensure that staff members are knowledgeable about all legal enrollment requirements pertaining to special populations and the servicing of particular populations of students? - (2) Describe the student recruitment plan once your school has opened.
 In what ways will it be different than your pre-opening year, in terms of the strategies, activities, events, persons responsible and milestones?
-How will the school backfill vacancies in existing grades? - (3) Complete the following tables for the proposed school to open in 2019-20.
-Experienced Operators applying for multiple schools must complete enrollment summary tables for each school campus opening in fall 2019. - (a) Minimum Enrollment (Must Correspond to Break Even Budget Scenario Assumptions)
+How will the school backfill vacancies in existing grades? - (3) Complete the following tables for the proposed school to open in 2021-22.
+Experienced Operators applying for multiple schools must complete enrollment summary tables for each school campus opening in fall 2021. - (a) Minimum Enrollment (Must Correspond to Break Even Budget Scenario Assumptions)

-Grade Level Number of Students 2019-20 2020-21 2021-22 2022-23 2023-24 2024-25
+Grade Level Number of Students 21-22 22-23 23-24 24-25 25-26 26-27